Title image shows a young child playing in a sensory bin with green rice and plastic bugs

 Image shows a child pushing plastic bugs into playdough "mud"

 There are so many fun themes to explore during speech therapy sessions in the springtime (see this Spring Speech and Language Activities Blog Post for some inspiration).
 One of my favorite spring and summer themes is BUGS!
-I have compiled some of my favorite insect themed activities, games, and books in this blog post.
+For this reason, I have compiled some of my favorite insect themed activities, games, and books in this blog post.

 As an Amazon Affiliate, I may benefit from qualifying purchases mentioned in this post.